gabrdra/RecommendationSystem/README.md

 # RecommendationSystem
 Recommendation system using user based collaborative filtering.
+Dataset used can be found at: https://grouplens.org/datasets/movielens/tag-genome-2021/